How Stress Impacts Your Skin from the Inside Out: What Science Reveals

 Excess Sebum Production

-When cortisol levels rise, your sebaceous glands become more active.
-Some people may notice increased oiliness and contribute to blemishes.
+When cortisol levels rise, your sebaceous glands can become more active.
+Some people may notice increased oiliness, and contribute to blemishes.
 For people already prone to blemishes, even moderate stress can trigger reactions.

 Redness in the Skin